FAQs for Tutors

 Q: What is the process for applying to become a tutor?

 A: Please visit the “Apply” page of our website (www.edutine.com).
 First, you will fill out the application.
-Then, an Edutine staff member will interview you.
-After taking both your application and interview into an account, if you are accepted, you will go through an orientation.
+An Edutine staff member will send an email to the provided email address and send you a Caldendly link.
+A staff member will take your interview.
+You receive an email of acceptance (usually the next day at 8:00 AM PST).
+After taking both your application and interview into account, if you are accepted, you must go through an orientation.

 Q: Whom do I email for questions?

 A: We have a special email designed for tutor inquiries.
 Please email firstname.lastname@example.org.

 Q: I am now a confirmed tutor, but I haven’t received any students yet.
 When will I know when I can start tutoring?

 A: After tutors are confirmed, they are put on a waiting list.
 When a student submits a request for tutoring, we will check our waiting list to see if there are any compatible tutors.
 We will contact you when you have been assigned a student.
 Generally, all confirmed tutors will eventually receive a student to tutor.
 Once a tutor is actively tutoring a student, we will add his/her biography to the website.

 Q: I already am tutoring some students, but I don’t see my biography up on the Edutine website.
 When will my biography come up?